-Lenders want to see your business makes more or remains steady each year.
-Showing a loss from one year to the next could pose an even worse problem, so make sure your business is thriving – or at least surviving – before you try to get approved.
+Lenders want to see your business makes more or remain steady each year.
+Showing a loss from one year to the next could pose an even worse problem.
+So make sure your business is thriving – or at least surviving – before you try to get approved.

 Don’t get discouraged

 Buying a home while self-employed can be more challenging than it would be if you were a salaried employee.
 But don’t let it deter you.

 If at first you are turned down for a mortgage, don’t be afraid to try again.
 In many cases, there is a solution your lender has overlooked.